lionandjelka/QhX1/source/test_logger.rst

 - on local machine run test as: pytest -s QhX/tests/test_logger.py
 - on google run test as: !python -m unittest discover -s tests
 - **Scope**: Tests cover starting logging, creating a log file and writing to it in different ways.
 - **Efficiency**: The test sleeps the running thread in order to check if the logging thread will write output during this time.
-The expected time for the test should be around 3s.
+The expected time for the test should be around 3s, but may take longer due to file creation and editing.
 - **Results**: The unit test passes all assertions, a test log file (no extension) is created.